 I’ve owned Springers and Cockers.
 My Springer spaniels spent all of their lives outdoors, living together in a purpose built kennel without any problems.

 They were shooting and working gundogs, they were raised as youngsters in a kennel and, because there were a few of them living together they had a good pack.

-My two Cocker spaniels, however, sleep with me, often piled on top of me when I am in bed, and I don’t think they suffer from doing so.
+My Cocker spaniels, however, sleep indoors, and I don’t think they suffer from doing so.

-If you are planning to house your Cocker Spaniel outside then you’ll need to consider a few things, not the least, what type of dog house or kennel you are going to buy or build and something along the lines of this kennel would be an ideal choice.
+If you are planning to house your Cocker Spaniel outside then you’ll need to consider a few things, not the least, what type of dog house or kennel you are going to buy or build.

 Just looking for dog houses?